- Lazy Extensions for Faster Startup Time

 Toolbox Visibility

-For toolboxes that are only visible when the user is in a specific channel, or when CET Designer is in developer mode.
+For toolboxes that are only visible when the user is in a specific channel or when CET is in developer mode.
 Channels are assigned to users through MyConfigura.

 <toolbox> <package>custom.qaTools</package> <function>hiddenLibrary</function> <label>Hidden Library</label> <sortKey>cet.extensions.qa#9999</sortKey> <configId>custom.dev-all@predefined</configId> <visibility>developMode</visibility> <channels> <channel>custom.qaTools:custom:showHiddenToolbox</channel> </channels> </toolbox>